 Abstract

 Large-scale sequencing of personal genomes has revealed multitudes of genomic variants, but for the majority, their functional impact is unknown.
-Here, we functionally annotate many variants, including rare ones, using allele-specific behavior.across This can be assessed by observing allelic imbalance in the readouts of ChIP-seq and RNA-seq experiments.
-N then combining results organize the results into a database, AlleleDB.To this end, we pool and uniformly reprocess many previous experiments, andOverall, for binding and expression, we detect 7,462 and 85,742 allelic SNVs, representing 6% and 16% of SNVs accessible by the respective assays.
-Using the accessible SNVs as controls, we identify genomic annotations (genes and n cat of non-coding elements ( eg xxx)) significantly enriched or depleted in allele-specific behavior, such as the SNURF and FHIT genes and promoters with binding sites for POL2 and PU.1 transcription factors (TF).
-We also identify xxx,,,, SNVs that seem to break or gain TF motifs, thus having a potential to change TF occupancy,,,,,,,,.
-Finally, we find that allele-specific SNVs tend to be in genomic regions under less purifying selection.
+Here, we functionally annotate many variants, including rare ones, using allele-specific behavior, across 381 individuals.
+This can be assessed by building a personal genome and observing allelic imbalance in the readouts of ChIP-seq and/or RNA-seq experiments for each individual.
+N then combining results We then organize the results into a database, AlleleDB.To this end, we pool and uniformly reprocess many previous experiments, allowing us to identify and segregate some that exhibit overdispersed read distributions.
+Overall, for binding and expression, we detect 7,462 and 85,742 allelic SNVs, representing 6% and 16% of SNVs accessible by the respective assays.
+Using the accessible SNVs as controls, we identify genomic annotations such as genes n cat of non-coding elements ( eg xxx), which are significantly enriched in allele-specific behavior such as the SNURF gene and the set of promoters found in POL2 binding sites, or depleted, such as the FHIT gene.
+Also, by associating the different allelic effects in TF motifs with that of read counts in ChIP-seq data, we identify 328 ASB,,,, SNVs that potentially have a functional effect in TF binding,,,,,,,,.
+Finally, we find that SNVs associated with allele-specific expression tend to be in genomic regions under less purifying selection.

 Introduction